zPodFactory/zpodfactory.github.io/docs/faq/faq.md

 ## How to update the project ?

-TBD (will likely be git based with a provided update script)
+TBD (will likely be git based with a provided update command)

 ## How to add a new profile ?